Skip to main content

 Copy OAuth Credentials

-2. Select your Confluence site from the dropdown
+2. A popup opens to Atlassian’s authorization page — select your Confluence site from the dropdown.

 Accept Permissions